 Test the Longitudinal Suppleness

-Visualize an accordion or Slinky toy while doing this exercise, shown in the photos on pages 52–53 and pages 54–55.
+Visualize an accordion or Slinky toy while doing this exercise, shown in the photos above.
 When ridden well, it can quickly take a horse who is blocking or stiffening in the back, neck, jaw or poll to a softer, more supple place.
 Going back and forth between these opposites supples him longitudinally—lengthwise from tail to poll—which will make it easier to introduce collected steps.
 It also promotes an honest “reaching for the bit” attitude, which is essential for maintaining a connection both alive and relaxed in the moment.
 By playing your horse back and forth this way, you can never force him into a false frame, so he never learns to lock up or resist your aids when you shorten your reins.

 Some people might worry that asking the horse to reach forward and down into the bridle regularly would encourage him to travel on his forehand.
 This is true to some extent.
 But don’t worry, it is only a temporary state, one that is absolutely essential for eliminating tension and resistance.
 Once that is achieved, you can ask your horse to shift his balance back onto his hind legs and begin to develop collection.

 STEP 1.
 While trotting to the right and maintaining an inside bend on a large circle, ask your horse to stretch forward and downward, draping his neck as you gradually lengthen the reins.
 If he’s not familiar with these aids, begin by feeling both reins more firmly to get his attention.
 Bend both elbows at a near right angle so the joints act like pulleys, allowing your arms and hands to go forward or backward as needed.
 To keep the inside bend on the circle, your inside rein may need to be a bit shorter than the outside rein.